CiscoCloud/mantl-universe/README.md

 ### Package Structure

-Mantl API packages are based on the [DCOS packaging format](https://github.com/mesosphere/universe/#organization) from Mesosphere.
+Mantl Universe packages are based on the [DCOS packaging format](https://github.com/mesosphere/universe/#organization) from Mesosphere.
+Packages in Mantl Universe are intended to be installed with [Mantl API](https://github.com/CiscoCloud/mantl-api/) and may depend on the corresponding package version in the [Mesosphere Universe](https://github.com/mesosphere/universe/).
+For details on how Mantl API installs packages, you can review the [Mantl API README](https://github.com/CiscoCloud/mantl-api/blob/master/README.md).

 Each package is made up of several json files: